sudorandom/kmcd.dev/content/tags/_index.md

 +++
 description = "Find articles by tag.
 It's like an index at the back of books.
-You know what an index is, right?" title = "Tags" slug = "tags"
+You know what an index is, right?
+Programming, gaming, networking, etc." title = "Tags" slug = "tags"
 +++